 The investigation, or it’s conclusion, may show where gaps in policy/procedure can be found.

 For example, most companies now have a social media policy.
 Whereas a few years ago, such a policy may not have been thought of.

 Keeping this article as easy to understand as possible, the rest of it will only refer to ‘simple’ matters.
 This includes things like policy breaches, minor misconduct, minor bullying allegations.

 Allegations that are severe, breach legislation, or pose a risk to health and safety should always be investigated.

 Examples of allegations that should be investigated are:

 - Minor employee fraud

 - Inappropriate behaviour

-To continue reading this article, you will need to login or register for a free account here.
+To continue reading this article, you will need to login or register for an account here.